 Q. How long should I use the raised toilet seat?

 A. The purpose for the raised toilet seat is to keep your hips higher than your knees when sitting (in this case, on the toilet) which is one of your hip precautions.
-You should use the raised toilet seat for as long as your doctor has you following hip precautions that is usually for 6 weeks.
+You should use the raised toilet seat for as long as your doctor has you following hip precautions.
+Usually for 6 weeks.

 Q. Can I sleep on my stomach after hip replacement?

 A. One of your hip precautions is not to turn your toes inward to prevent dislocation of your hip.
 When lying on your stomach, it’s natural for your feet to turn inward.
 It’s OK to sleep on your stomach after your doctor says it’s OK to stop following your hip precautions.
 Put a pillow between your knees when rolling or turning over onto your stomach or from your stomach to your back.
 However, be sure to ask your surgical team regarding their specific sleeping instructions.

 Q. Is it OK to lie or sleep on my side that has the new hip?

 A. Yes, you can lie or sleep on the operative side but not for the first 6 weeks as there may be some discomfort in the scar area.
 If you are a side sleeper and sleeping on the non-operative side, you should sleep with a pillow between your knees for the first 6 weeks.
 Lying on your affected side will not cause dislocation.